-Paul M. Lewis started an airplane company in Denver, CO in the 30s, to construct VTOL (Vertical Take Off and Landing) aircraft.
-Shortly after, he began to design an economical mode of transportation for the masses he planned on selling for $300.
-It took form as a three-wheeled aerodynamic automobile called the “Airmobile”.
+Paul M. Lewis started an airplane company in Denver, CO in the 1930s, to construct VTOL (Vertical Take Off and Landing) aircraft.
+Shortly after, Lewis designed an economical car for the masses he planned on selling for $300.
+It took the form of a three-wheeled aerodynamic automobile called the “Airomobile”.

 Presented at the 1966 Turin Motor Show, the Ferves (Ferrari Veicoli Speciali) Ranger is an attractive, compact all-terrain vehicle.
 The rear-mounted engine is a Fiat 500 unit, the all-independent suspension came from the Fiat 600, and after 1967, all four wheels are driven.

 The charter establishing Fiat was signed in 1899.
 A year later, the factory opened and produced 24 cars in the first year.
 By 1908, Fiat had expanded throughout Europe and the U.S. World War I began and production focused on supplying the army.